 Across the Novolex portfolio, we take a holistic view of the total lifecycle of our products.
 This includes consideration of the environmental, economic and social impacts of our products at each phase of the value chain – from the choice of materials and production processes to the way our products are used and disposed of.
 When viewed through this lens, each type of product in our portfolio presents customers with choices.
 Given the array of available options, we work closely with our customers to understand their needs, discuss alternatives and help balance their requirements with an understanding of the environmental impact that materials and disposal strategies can have.

-We make our products with a wide range of materials that offer reduced environmental impacts at their source.
-For the past three years, nearly half of all the fiber we purchase has been made from post-consumer recycled content (PCR).
+We make our products with a wide range of materials that offer reduced environmental impacts, with 49% of our raw materials coming from recycled or renewable sources.
+Almost half of all the fiber we purchase is post-consumer recycled content (PCR).
 Molded fiber-based products such as clamshells can be made not only with recycled material but also with renewable, plant-based materials such as bagasse (sugar cane).
-Plastic products, as well, can contain PCR resin or use plant-based polymers as an alternative to resins derived from fossil fuels.
-To further conserve materials, we also design products that can reduce – by downgauging – the total amount of material used, as well as through product innovation that reduces the need for other products.
+Many plastic products also use recycled content, and others are made with plant-based polymers as an alternative to resins derived from fossil fuels.
+To further conserve materials, we also design products that provide the same benefits but weigh less — by downgauging — thus reducing the amount of material used.

-In addition to How2Recycle, Novolex participates in other industry forums, including the Association of Plastic Recyclers in the U.S. and RECOUP in the U.K., that support design standards and labeling to improve recovery and reduce contamination in recycling streams.
+In addition to How2Recycle, Novolex participates with other industry organizations, including the Association of Plastic Recyclers in the U.S. and RECOUP in the U.K. Each of these organizations promotes design standards and labeling to improve recovery and reduce contamination in recycling streams.
 To advocate for and develop composting infrastructure, Novolex also works with industry coalitions such as the Biodegradable Products Institute and the Compost Manufacturing Alliance.